 - "Rise" by Public Image Ltd..

 - Celebrity Is Overrated: Lydon has never felt any reason to show awe or respect to celebrities, just because he is supposed to.
 Many reporters try to poke him into making outrageous comments about people, but he doesn't always give them what they want.
 For instance, despite having criticized the Margaret Thatcher government for years Lydon didn't feel the need to celebrate her death in 2013 and even called out other people for doing this.
-He respects certain musicians for their actual talent or authenticity, rather than hating them just because they are mainstream pop stars.
+He respects certain musicians for their actual talent or authenticity, rather than loving or hating them just because they are mainstream pop stars.